Policies

 7.12.1 Description

-7.12.2 The Hosted Firewall Service offer provides a virtual Firewall dedicated to the Customer, with the aim of controlling network traffic relating to the Services provided to the customer hosted in ITA PARATUS datacenters.
+7.12.2 The Hosted Firewall Service offer provides a virtual Firewall dedicated to the Customer, with the aim of controlling network traffic relating to the Services provided to the customer hosted in the Internet Technologies Angola, S.A. data centers.

 7.12.3 Service delivery